FranklinCedar92/bbookkeepp/README.md

 Bbookkeepp is an app that uses the Google Books API to create a personal collections of books.
 This project took an app that used a RESTful API and converted it into a GraphQL application.

 ## Usage
 After Mongoose (mongod and mongo) have been started in the terminal, start the app by running 'npm run develop' in the root directory.
+This application is an SPA that uses a MERN stack.
+The APIs are written with GraphQL.

 ## Screenshot
 [Homepage](./client/public/bbookkeeppSS.png)